soneka-c/PCOD-DATA/README.md

 # PCOD Risk Calculator (Python)

-## 📌 Overview
+##  Overview

+This project was created as part of my learning journey in Python and healthcare AI after completing my PharmD degree.
 This project is a simple Python-based PCOD (Polycystic Ovarian Disease) risk score calculator.
 It collects basic clinical indicators from the user and estimates a risk score using rule-based logic.
 The project is built as a beginner-friendly healthcare + Python + Git workflow practice project.

-## 🎯 Purpose
+##  Purpose

+I wanted to practice Python programming and GitHub workflow by building a small healthcare-related tool.
+Since PCOD is a common clinical condition, I chose it as a sample use case.
 * Practice Python scripting
 * Learn Git & GitHub workflow
 * Build healthcare-oriented mini tools
 * Create an AI/health portfolio starter project

-## 🧪 Inputs Used
+##  Inputs Used

 The calculator asks for: